Overlay Image on Text in .NET with GroupDocs Annotation

-GroupDocs.Annotation for .NET makes this process surprisingly straightforward (and frankly, pretty powerful).
+GroupDocs.Annotation for .NET makes the process surprisingly straightforward (and frankly, pretty powerful).
 In this guide, you’ll learn exactly how to put image annotations over text, avoid common pitfalls, and implement this feature like a pro.
 By the end, you’ll have working code and the confidence to handle even complex annotation scenarios.

 When You’d Actually Use Image Annotations Over Text